-Kayla said riding taught her how to be responsible and keep her emotions under control.
+Hayes said riding taught her how to be responsible and keep her emotions under control.

 “If you want something, you have to be on your best behavior, you have to be responsible, because horses can sense everything,” she said.
 “If I’m in a bad mood, my horse will not listen to me.”

 Commissioners will hold a special meeting this month or November to discuss additional proposed rules, including where tenants may store feed and other supplies for their horses.
-Meanwhile, Kayla said she’s just excited to get back to riding after a summer-long break.
+Meanwhile, Hayes said she’s just excited to get back to riding after a summer-long break.

 “If I get mad at somebody or something, I’ll go home and go straight to my horse,” she said.
 “This keeps me sane.”